garbas/dotfiles/README.rst

 ==================

 Purpose of this repository is to collect all of my Nix/NixOS configuration in one place.
-This repository is not ment for you to depend on it, but it is a showcase how
+This repository is not meant for you to depend on it, but it is a showcase how

 Take good things from it.
 Complain about the weird things.
 Or just stop and say